ColdMacaroni/onslowcollege.github.io/11dit/programming/02.intro/index.md

 # 2. (Re)Intro to Python

 **Learning Intentions**
 - If you learnt Python in 10DIT, to revise the basic Python statements
+  - Assigning and using variables
+  - Printing text and getting input
+  - Converting numbers to strings
 - If you have not learnt Python before, to get to know the basics

 **Success Criteria**